Ali-Fani/Ali-Fani/README.md

 ## I'm a Bachelor Student at Sajjad University of Technology

 - 🌱 I’m currently learning everything 🤣
-- 👯 I'm backend developer at [Hugo Host on GitHub](https://gohugo.io/hosting-and-deployment/hosting-on-github/)
+- 👯 I'm backend developer at [Rayan Persis](https://github.com/RayanPersis-Co)
-- 🥅 2021 Goals: Gain some work experience
+- 🥅 2022 Goals: Learn more technologies such as gRPC and Graphql

 ### Connect with me: